January 10th, 2017

 So, why have houseplants become so popular again?
 Islington’s North One garden centre, who have experienced a ‘big increase’ in houseplant sales put it down to the ‘Instagram effect’; that whatever we see posted on social media, we will want for ourselves.
 Although, this explanation could be assigned to pretty much anything.

-I think it could be a combination of many things, and I more wonder why levels of foliage-fixation haven’t always been as high.
+We think it could be a combination of many things, and we more wonder why levels of foliage-fixation haven’t always been as high.

 Recently, houseplants have tied in perfectly with the 1970s comeback, as well as the current obsession with mid-century styling.
 Also, plants are incredibly photogenic, and, unfortunately for large swathes of the population, myself firmly included, photogenic things are the ultimate currency on social media – if your face isn’t up to it, maybe opt for a coffee and monstera leaf.

 Filling your space with greenery also reflects the trend of embracing nature as a means to personal wellbeing, and a reaction to the increasingly urban and tech-driven world.
 Plants are more eco-friendly than cut flowers, and have the added benefit of filtering your air (made famous by NASA).
 If you’re into things like ‘clean’ eating then what could be better than also doing some clean breathing whilst you’re in your home, made into a sanctuary and antidote to ‘toxic’ modern living via foliage.
 With what’s gone down last year, with shock political happenings whose repercussions have barely begun, and too many lost heroes to comprehend, we need to create oases where we can.